SDGs wheel SDGs wheel

 Eirini Gallou

-Eirini is currently a Teaching fellow at the Centre for Sustainable Development, University of Strathclyde where she coordinates the development of educational resources on learning for sustainability and supports the integration of ESD principles in teaching and learning.
-Eirini holds a PhD from UCL, Institute for Sustainable Heritage having spent time researching the impact of cultural heritage engagement on the sustainability of rural communities in Orkney.
+Eirini is currently a Teaching fellow at the Centre for Sustainable development, University of Strathclyde where she coordinates the development of educational resources on learning for sustainability and supports the integration of ESD principles in teaching and learning.
+Eirini holds a PhD from UCL, Institute for Sustainable Heritage having spent time researching the impact of cultural heritage engagement on sustainability of rural communities in Orkney islands, Scotland.

 Jim Milton